MahjongPantheon/pantheon/README.md

 Pantheon project consists of some submodules, each of those might be installed standalone (see instructions in folder of each submodule).
 To quickly run Pantheon locally using Docker, read further.

+Join our [Gitter chat](https://gitter.im/MahjongPantheon/Lobby) for news, announcements and developer conversations.

-Please use our [Bug tracker](https://pantheon.myjetbrains.com/youtrack/issues/PANTHEON) for error reports and feature requests.
+Also use our [Bug tracker](https://pantheon.myjetbrains.com/youtrack/issues/PANTHEON) for error reports and feature requests.

 ### Preparations